shahchayan9/Pycaret-low-code-tasks/README.md

 # Video Explanation
 For a detailed walkthrough of the project, watch the explanation video - https://www.youtube.com/watch?v=uXBL2x3QzxI

+# Getting Started
+To run the notebooks, open them in Google Colab and follow the instructions provided in each notebook.

+# Requirements
+Ensure you have the following installed:
+Python 3.x
+PyCaret
+Gradio

 # All the collabs links

 Binary & Multiclass Classification - Level https://colab.research.google.com/drive/1qHcag1g1_afwt3Qqa3-97NrJkGiB2rOC#scrollTo=83252c09